andreas-zeller/andreas-zeller.github.io/_posts/2021-07-27-Reviewing-across-fields-ICSE-PLDI-CCS.md

 CCS has shepherding, but mostly to address presentation issues.
 And there's major revisions, meaning that the paper will be presented and checked to the same reviewers after a period of time.
 (I wasn't told details, but I expect these submissions to pop up on my desk again some day - hopefully not at a time when I'll be busy sorting the 600+ submissions for ICSE 2022.)

 ICSE has none this - once your paper is accepted, you are fully trusted to publish a great final version of your work.
-All reviewers are done with their work and can happily enjoy the holiday season.
-Their next task will be at the conference itself, where they will stand up and enjoy the applause from the audience.
+All reviewers are dismissed and can happily enjoy the holiday season (or prepare their own papers?).
+Their only remaining formal task will be at the conference itself, where they will stand up and enjoy the applause from the audience.

 ## Final Thoughts